The Communications Tower

 Destroy: As I mentioned before, destroying the boss is only an option if you’re prepared for it in advance.
 Destroying the boss is required for what people term a "perfect game", but this guide is not intended for that purpose.
 To destroy it, you would have to have grinded and farmed extensively before even setting out on the exam, getting very high level magic and junctioning it to Squall.
 After that, you would have to force him into his Limit Break to even have a chance at destroying the boss.
 Just playing the game through normally, you’ll never be able to do enough damage to the boss to destroy it before it repairs.

-Final Fantasy VIII Walkthroughs
+This post is part of the series: Final Fantasy VIII Walkthroughs

 - Final Fantasy VIII Walkthrough – Balamb Garden Training Center